 Business Culture in Slovenia is characterised by: business communication, business etiquette, business meeting etiquette, internship and student placements, cost of living, work-life-balance and social media guide.

 The general information on a country and its social, economic, cultural and institutional environment will help the visitor understand the context in which their business partners operate.
 Since informal discussion during meetings or social events may bring up local or national issues, it is good to be aware of certain aspects of local culture, as this may help in developing personal and business relationships.

 Slovenia is a country in a strategic position at the heart of Central Europe surrounded by Italy, Croatia, Hungary and Austria, with some 46.6km of coastline on the Adriatic Sea.

-With a population of 2,055,496 million inhabitants (2012) and a total land mass of 20,273 km2, Slovenia is a small country.
+With a population of 2.1 million people in 2022, this is slightly up from 2,055,496 million inhabitants (2012).
+With a total land mass of 20,273 km2, Slovenia is a small country.
 Its capital, Ljubljana, is also the largest city, followed by: Maribor, Kranj, Celje, Koper and Nova Mesto.
 The general population density is 101 inhabitants per km2, although internal migration between regions and immigration from abroad have been growing lately.
 Over 80% of the population belong to the Slovene ethnic group and the remainder is made up of Serbs, Croats, Bosnians and various others.

 As a member of the European Union, Slovenia has adopted the Euro as its official currency.